Vyral/base-template/_posts/2018-05-17-how-to-stage-without-breaking-the-bank.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Marjorie+Dick+Stuart/2018/Cleveland+Park+Real+Estate-+How+to+Stage+Without+Breaking+the+Bank.mp4
 pullquote: >-
-  The difference between having potential buyers walking in to see work versus being able to live there right away was simply paint, cleaning, dressing up the kitchen cabinets, furniture, and different carpeting.
+  It’s the difference between having potential buyers confronted with the impression of the need for overwhelming remodeling & redecoration versus feeling comfortable that they can move right in!
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false